Best of 2016 Films, Egypt and the US - SHERIF M. AWAD-FILM CRITIC/CURATOR/PROGRAMMER-EGYPT-ECUADOR: since 1990

 Stars: Chris Evans, Robert Downey Jr., Scarlett Johansson

-In Egyptian theaters, most of the audience leaves before the post-credits scenes which create a cliffhanger for the next Marvel film and this if the projectionist doesn’t shutdown the film before they start to roll.
+In Egyptian theaters, many audience members leave before the post-credits scenes, which provide a cliffhanger for the next Marvel film, unless the projectionist shuts down the film.